2018-2019 ALUMNI CLUB OF CHICAGO BOARD DIRECTORS

 Charmaine P. Owens, ML'98

 Professionally, Charmaine is a Project Manager at Verizon.
 She graduated from the Graham School with a Master of Liberal Arts degree.
-Charmaine joined the Alumni Club Board in 2009, serving until 2015, and holding the positions of Volunteer Committee Chair & Programming Co-Chair.
-Rejoining in 2016 as Programming Co-Chair, Charmaine will continue to organize programs and help others in our continual quest to keep alumni, family & friends engaged.
+Charmaine joined the Alumni Club Board in 2009, serving until 2015, and holding the positions of Volunteer Committee Chair and Programming Co-Chair.
+Rejoining in 2016 as Programming Co-Chair, Charmaine will continue to organize programs and help others in our continual quest to keep alumni, family and friends engaged.
 She is extremely passionate about volunteerism, especially youth based organizations.
-Charmaine is looking forward to continuing to work with University and other resources to build new partnerships across other University Alumni Club Boards and mentorship programs with the University Charter & neighboring CPS schools.
-If you have an interest in being a mentor or want to share volunteer ideas, you can reach Charmaine at email@example.com.
+Charmaine is looking forward to continuing to work with University and other resources to build new partnerships across other University Alumni Club Boards and mentorship programs with the University Charter and neighboring CPS schools.
+If you have an interest in hosting an local Alumni event, you can reach Charmaine at email@example.com.